Advising

 Note: The Biomolecular Engineering minor is offered through the Chemical Engineering department will satisfy 3 credits of the Chemical Engineering Technical Elective (ChETE) and 6 credits of the 9 credit Technical Elective (TE) requirement for the BSChE major (depending on course selection).
 More information on the Biomolecular Engineering minor can be found on the ChE Advising Canvas page.

-Current ChE majors: For questions not answered in the preceding text, please email your assigned advisor from your @ufl.edu Gatorlink email, including your UF ID number, and concise information about your question.
+Current ChE majors: For questions not answered in the above text, please email your assigned advisor from your @ufl.edu Gatorlink email, including your UF ID number, and concise information about your question.
 It is our intention to return your email within 72 hours (excluding holidays, weekends, campus closures, etc).
-Please be patient and do not send multiple emails during peak advising times.
-Multiple emails will delay our response time.
+Please be patient and do not send multiple emails as it will delay our response time (especially during peak advising times).

 COMBINATION BS/MS DEGREE PROGRAM

-Learn about the Combination BS/MS degree program that allows qualified students to simultaneously earn a Bachelor of Science in Chemical Engineering degree and a Master of Science in Chemical Engineering degree.
+Explore the Combination BS/MS degree program allowing qualified students to earn both a Bachelor of Science in Chemical Engineering and a Master of Science in Chemical Engineering simultaneously.

 Undergraduate Advising